jaspermayone-archive/discord-bot/README.md

 This bot is still in development.
 We plan to come out with V1 of this bot shortly.
 In the meantime, [join our Discord server](https://discord.gg/HSupF99kpq) to say hi, chat with developers, and stay up to date with release news.

 # Welcome to Heptagram.
-Heptagram is the all-in-one, open-source Discord bot with the goal to be the single bot needed bot for any server.
-No more, music bot, mod bot, rules bot.
+Heptagram is the all-in-one, open-source Discord bot with the goal to be the single bot needed for any server.
+No more music bot, mod bot, rules bot.
 Just Heptagram!

 Find out more and invite it at https://heptagram.xyz